“We are what we eat”? or “We are what we buy”?

 We all know how easy it is to be tempted by the wrong foods, especially if they are close at hand, so make an effort to keep highly processed food out of the house to avoid temptation.

-One of the keys to keeping on track with a healthy diet is getting organised, and a good way to start is by planning a few meals out for the week ahead. (see recipes)
+One of the keys to keeping on track with a healthy diet is getting organised, and a good way to start is by planning a few meals ahead for the week. (see recipes)

 We recommend a predominately plant based diet and have included a variety of seasonal recipes to suit every palate.

-Be sure to include plenty of either raw or slightly steamed vegetables to some of the more concentrated dishes (eg; wholemeal pasta and/or chick peas) to balance out the meal.
+Be sure to include plenty of either raw or slightly steamed vegetables to some of the more concentrated dishes (eg; wholemeal/pulse pasta and/or chick peas) to balance out the meal.

 The tempting treats are very tempting!